Chicken & Tenderstem® Casserole with Herby Cheddar Dumplings

 This dish is perfect for all the family to enjoy.
-Once cooked, cut into small bite-size pieces for little ones or serve it straight out of the pot for everyone else – it can even be puréed for babies, and any leftovers freeze really well.
-The best thing though is that there really is no need to worry about having to prepare any side dishes or vegetable accompaniments – you have all you need in the casserole.
+Once cooked serve it straight out of the pot.
+Leftovers freeze really well.
+No need to worry about having to prepare any side dishes or vegetable accompaniments, you have all you need in the casserole.
 It’s delicious, easy to make and there’s very little washing up to do, which is of course a huge bonus.

 For the caserole